kyagrd/FcurryAbella/README.md

-type preservation of a polymorphic lambda calculus, which I can actually understand the details, without having to rely on name binding libraries which I don't fully understand (or, even if I understood the background theory, often times either painfully tedious or equipped with tactis of back wizardary).
+type preservation of a polymorphic lambda calculus, which I can actually understand the details, without having to rely on name binding libraries which I don't fully understand (or, even if I understood the background theory, often times either painfully tedious or equipped with tactis of black wizardary).
 With the power of higher-order relational specification and framework for context handling by two-level logic of Abella just makes it work (of course, with some efforts to learn the syntax of lambda prolog and basic Abella